Rudolph Fisher: "The City of Refuge" (1925)

 Rudolph Fisher's story "The City of Refuge" is centered on a Southern black man named King Solomon Gillis and his migration to Harlem, New York from North Carolina to escape lynching.
 Gillis is amazed by the opportunity and freedom he sees when he first arrives in Harlem.
 Gillis meets a man named Uggam who helps him settle into Harlem and gets him a "job".
 Fisher presents the idea of a migrant's adjustment to the city during "Negro Harlem" and the race relations along the way.
 The story concludes with Gillis being duped by Uggam into selling "medicine" (drugs) for him, leading him to be arrested.

 "High Yaller" (1925)

-Story about light skin woman facing difficulties of cross-identity.
-In the short story the main character Evelyn Brown faces inner turmoil all her life as she is a black woman who looks white and because of her complexion she is accused of favoring fair skinned people.
+Story about a light-skinned woman facing difficulties of cross-identity.
+In the short story, the main character Evelyn Brown faces inner turmoil all her life as she is a black woman who looks white and because of her complexion she is accused of favoring fair skinned people.
 To combat that accusation she becomes more engaged in the Black community and begins dating a young Black man by the name of Jay Martin.
 Their relationship brings more problems as the public become judgemental and unpleasant at the idea of their relationship.
 Both black and white people assume Evelyn is a white woman and Jay is a black man and shame them for being together.
 Fisher uses this story to comment on societal pressure to fit into a category, and to highlight the intraracial conflict within the Black community on people who do not look conventionally Black.